DataWanderers/lyrical-arctic-monkeys/README.md

 ## How?

 The scrollytelling code is expanded from this [example](https://github.com/edriessen/scrollytelling-scrollama-d3-demo).
 This is another useful beginner's [resource](https://github.com/uclab-potsdam/scrollytelling-beginners/tree/master).
-This was nice [inspiration](https://baryon.be/stories/jamesbond).
+This is a nice but unrelated piece of [inspiration](https://baryon.be/stories/jamesbond).

 To read more about how the data, analysis, and web page came about: check out the three-part Medium series (click on the badge at the top).